dirkkane/Unreal-Engine-CI-CD-Tool/README.md

 Run `tool.ps1` and select the option you want to run.

 ### Options
-- Run CI/CD -- Fetch latest changes from Git, build the project, archive into a .7z, and publish to GitLab.
+- Run CI/CD -- Fetch latest changes from Git, make a shipping build of the project, archive into a .7z, and publish to GitLab.
+- Build Project (Shipping) -- Create a shipping build of the Unreal project.
-- Build Project -- Build the Unreal project.
+- Build Project (Debug) -- Create a DebugGame build of the Unreal project.
 - Publish Latest Build -- Upload latest build to GitLab and publish as release.
 - Pull Latest Commits -- Fetch changes from Git.
 - Revert To Previous Commit -- Reverts project repo to the previous commit.